Kalikoze/be_resources/module1/lessons/enums_1_instructor.md

 ## Warm Up

 * What is **iteration** and when do we use it?
 * In your notebook, write the code to that you would use to print each of the letters in this array: `dynasty_1 = ["K", "e", "n", "n", "e", "d", "y"]`.
-Write the code so that `dynasty_1` could be replaced with an array of any length.
 * In your notebook, write the code that you would use to create a new array with capitalized versions of the following names.: `names = ['jack', 'bobby', 'teddy']`

 ## General Flow of Lesson

 - Intro an enumerable, show some examples
-- Students practice re-writing from an each to the best-use enumerable
+- Students practice re-writing from an each to the best-use enumerable that was just exampled
-- Students make flashcards
+- Students record syntax, return value, and best use cases for newly learned enumerable

-- Students turn and talk about their flashcards to solidify understanding
+Repeat above for all new enumerables

-Repeat for each enumerable.
+- Students turn and talk about vocabulary to solidify concepts (vocab at bottom of guided notes)

 ## Final CFU